Good Vibrations Motorsports Logo

 Note: For those racers in the Northern Hemisphere, now is the time you're probably parking your race car and begin overhauling.
 If you're fortunate enough to live in warmer climates, the off-season is probably just a short break in the action.
 Note: Those living south of the equator may want to ignore all this for the next 6 months!

-Race cars are semi-perishable and if just left in the garage or trailer, they will need TLC to bring them back to life.
+Race cars are semi-perishable, and if left in the garage or trailer, they will need TLC to bring them back to life.
 An ounce of preventable maintenance goes a long way here.
-Here's some pointers to keep your race car (and pocketbook) happy.
+Here are some pointers to keep your race car (and pocketbook) happy.

 1. Drain Fuel System ...